-Key Tip: The individual market OEP for 2021 coverage begins on November 1, 2020 and ends December 15, 2020.
-Consumers must enroll and, for new coverage, generally must pay their first month's premium by the deadline noted by the health insurance issuer in the enrollment materials.
-If there are questions about the deadline for payment, the consumer should call his or her issuer directly.
+Key Tip: The individual market OEP for 2023 coverage begins on November 1, 2022, and ends January 15, 2023.
+Consumers generally must pay their first month's premium for new coverage by the deadline noted by the health insurance issuer in the enrollment materials.
+If there are questions about the deadline for payment, the consumer should call their issuer directly.